 When was the last time you went to the doctor?
 When you caught that horrible flu virus running rampant in your office?
 That time you tweaked your ankle running?
 Or maybe the last time you saw a physician was when you were still seeing a pediatrician?
 If you can’t remember the last time you made a trip to the doctor’s office, don’t worry; you’re not alone.
-Of the more than 990 million office visits recorded by the Centers for Disease Control and Prevention (CDC) in 2015, only about half of those visits were to a primary care physician.
+Of the more than 860 million office visits recorded by the Centers for Disease Control and Prevention (CDC) in 2020, only half of those visits were to a primary care physician.

 That’s a troubling, yet not necessarily shocking, statistic for Jessica Ngo, M.D., internal medicine physician on the medical staff at Texas Health Dallas and Texas Health Internal Medicine, a Texas Health Physicians Group practice, who says due to the variety of options to seek medical care right now, more and more people are choosing to jump from physician to physician in order to be seen as soon as possible.